pprewitt/Workout-Tracker/README.md

  Users should experience an intuitive interface, allowing them to toggle between entering their exercises and summarizing the data in the dashboard.

+## Screen Shot
+ The front end code was supplied by instructors, I just wrote the backend.

 ## Credits
  The front end code was supplied by instructors, I just wrote the backend.